kevinsogo/compgen/README.md

 # Setup

-- Run `bash setup.sh`, or `setup.bat` if you're using Windows.
+- Run `bash setup.sh` (or `setup.bat` if you're using Windows).
 If it prints `DONE`, then it was successful.
 Make sure you have `python3` and `pip3`.

     - *Note:* It installs KompGen (and `setuptools`) via `pip`.
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.

     - If it issues errors for you, please read `setup.sh` and try to find a way to run each line somehow.

-    - If you want to install this in your `python3.9` or `pypy3`, run `bash setup.sh python3.9` for example.
+    - If you want to install this in your `python3.9` or `pypy3`, for example, run `bash setup.sh python3.9`.

-- Whenever this library gets updated (e.g. you pull from the repo), run `bash setup.sh` again to update your installation.
+- Whenever this library gets updated (e.g. you pull from the repo), run the above again to update your installation.

 <!-- - (Optional) If you want to autocomplete commands in bash with tab, make sure that `AUTOCOMPLETE READY` was printed by `setup.sh`, and then add the following line in your `.bashrc`: